waternine9/rope-simulation/README.md

 # rope-simulation
 A rope simulation project I am working on!
+Run the python file with pygame installed in your IDE/Shell